kristinazbinden/DeFalsify/README.md

 ## To Meet MVP
 * The project files will be hosted on Github
 * It will be deployed online using Heroku
-* ~~I will be teaching myself Python and either Flask or Django, depending on the needs of the app~~
 * I will be integrating a third party API (Google Fact Check)

 ![alt text](./wireframe.png)